 Jazz Peanut

-Before I started building this,
+Before I started building this I

 showed a drawing of it to my